The basics

 Cameras & hardware

-TetherX supports 200+ manufacturers and 17,000+ devices including Axis, Hanwha Vision, Bosch, Avigilon, Pelco, Panasonic / i-PRO, Vivotek, Dahua, Hikvision, Uniview, Mobotix, and any ONVIF-compliant camera.
+TetherX supports 1,000+ integrations and 17,000+ devices including Axis, Hanwha Vision, Bosch, Avigilon, Pelco, Panasonic / i-PRO, Vivotek, Dahua, Hikvision, Uniview, Mobotix, and any ONVIF-compliant camera.
 If a device is not on the published compatibility list, it usually still works - contact us and we will confirm.

 Two paths to the same architecture.
-Option A: TetherBox software running on an existing server or PC already at the site - the simplest route when there is spare capacity.
-Option B: a dedicated TetherBox unit from the TetherBox hardware range - compact models that fit in vehicles, lamp posts and remote cabinets, mid-size units for typical sites, and rackmount servers for sites recording hundreds of cameras with long local retention.
+Option A: TetherBox software running on an existing server or PC already at the site.
+Option B: a dedicated unit from the TetherBox hardware range - compact models for vehicles, lamp posts and remote cabinets through to rackmount servers for sites with hundreds of cameras and long local retention.

-UK customers get TetherBox hardware shipped direct; outside the UK your integrator sources a compatible unit locally.
-See the recommended hardware spec.
-TetherBoxes from over a decade ago still run the latest software - no planned obsolescence.
+UK, Canada and India customers get hardware shipped direct; elsewhere your installer sources a compatible unit locally per the recommended spec.
+TetherBoxes from over a decade ago still run the latest software.

 Yes.
 TetherBoxes run well on mobile connections.
 We recommend 2 Mbps upload for optimal performance but TetherBoxes work with as little as 256 Kbps upload.
 Reliable operation depends more on packet loss and latency than raw speed.